omii2403/posix-shell/README.md

 ## Overview
 This project is a **custom shell implementation in C++** that mimics the behavior of standard shells like `bash` or `zsh`.
 It supports built-in commands (`cd`, `pwd`, `ls`, etc.), execution of system commands, background/foreground jobs, input/output redirection, pipelines, command history, autocomplete, and signal handling.

-The shell was implemented as part of **Assignment 2 for the Advanced Operating Systems (Monsoon 2025)** course.

 ---

 ## Features Implemented